Whorthy/ThreeJsStarterPack/README.md

 This is a very simple Boilerplate to quickly start small Three.js projects

-It comes with the Cannon.js physics engine.
+It comes with :
+  * Cannon.js physics engine
+  * OrbitControls control system